 Kimberly Railey

 Kimberly Railey is an associate in the firm’s Washington, DC office.
-She is a member of the Election and Political Law Practice Group and the Data Privacy and Cybersecurity Practice Group.
+She is a member of the Election and Political Law Practice Group, advising corporations, PACs, nonprofits, and individuals on compliance with federal and state lobbying, campaign finance, and government ethics laws.
+She also represents and counsels clients in matters before government agencies and Congress.

 Prior to law school, Kimberly was a political reporter for a nonpartisan publication in Washington, DC.